 I decided to make this tabbouleh with giant couscous, which doesn’t really bear much resemblance to normal couscous.
 The grains are like little pearls, retaining some bite after cooking, and they’re prepared via braising rather than just pouring boiling water over the top, so they have a lovely toasted flavour.
 For a more correct tabbouleh, use just bulgur wheat (which is also included here for bulk, as it’s much cheaper and easier to find than giant couscous).

 This is a salad I used to make with scamorza cheese, which is a kind of rubbery smoked mozzarella.
 I haven’t made it for years, since my local supermarket stopped stocking the stuff (probably to make space for yet another variety of cheddar) but I recently found a deli that sells something similar.

 Uncooked beetroot doesn’t have to be as tough as old boots.
 Grated finely enough, I think it actually tastes a lot better than when it’s cooked – subtly sweet, fresh and very earthy, with a lovely crunchy/chewy texture.
-It’s a perfect match for carrots and assorted nutty seeds.
-This recipe has a sweet and tangy [...]

 This is so simple, the name of the dish is pretty much all the instruction you’re likely to need.
 It works very well as an accompaniment to any sort of spicy food, from Thai fishcakes to curries to Mexican stuff, and it takes all of five minutes to prepare.